LexellA/Interpreter-WebServer/README.md

 ### this project includes
 - [x] a simple web server
 - [x] a web client based on chatUI
-- [ ] a script interpreter
+- [x] a simple script interpreter

+### functions

+- parse http request and generate http response
+- high performance, using epoll and thread pool
+- database connection pool with RAII using unique_ptr
+- timer implemented with hierarchical timer wheel
+- log system with asynchronous log
-it can run a script file and send the result to the client
+- script interpreter, can run script file and send the result to client
+- chat system, receive and send message based on the result of script

 with class ServerBase, a server can be easily built